-- In the Yu-Gi-Oh!
-Tenth Anniversary Movie which crosses over the then three Yu-Gi-Oh! series the story mostly focuses on Yusei and the cast of 5Ds with all the supporting cast appearing.
+- In the Yu-Gi-Oh!: Bonds Beyond Time which crosses over the then three Yu-Gi-Oh! series the story mostly focuses on Yusei and the cast of 5Ds with all the supporting cast appearing.
 The plot mostly takes place in the time of the original Yu-Gi-Oh series but GX gets the shaft with Jaden being the only (living and/or human) character to appear and his section takes place in Venice rather than anywhere from his life.

 - This is one of the problems fans had with the Pretty Cure All Stars New Stage trilogy, as it will have all active Cures show up in a movie, give big focus to the Current and Previous teams (Suite Pretty Cure ♪ and Smile Pretty Cure! for the first movie, Smile and Doki Doki Pretty Cure for the second and Doki Doki and Happiness Charge Pretty Cure for the final) and shaft everyone prior, either with The Cameo or The Voiceless.
 Then again, All Stars DX only had 14 Cures while New Stage 3 had a whopping 37.

 - In any given Crisis Crossover in the DC Universe Batman and Co. will likely be featured prominently despite being as street level as Superheroes get.